 Dear Friends and Colleagues,

-One more year has passed and a New Year is already here!
-I wish you all a healthy, joyful, exciting, productive, peaceful and enjoyable 2016 from the personal and professional standpoints.
+2016 has passed and New Year is already here!
+I wish you all a healthy, joyful, exciting, productive, peaceful and enjoyable year from the personal and professional standpoints.

 2016 saw more milestones being reached in the life of EBMT, allowing us to look to the future with great enthusiasm.
 “Last year” seems a long time ago at EBMT, as we introduced several novel features, applied new strategies throughout and ended the year as a stronger international medical and scientific society.
 All of this created exciting new times for our members.

 We, at EBMT, are convinced that the pace of change is picking up, and it is always good to remember all our accomplishments and all that we are planning for the year ahead.
 Many organisations do it gradually, and a very few others, like EBMT, implement very fundamental changes in a short time frame.
 What we achieved was beyond my expectations, and it made me incredibly proud to see how the EBMT board, scientific council, staff, individual members and centres, sponsors and other stakeholders across the organisation pulled together to grasp the opportunities to make a real and meaningful difference to our society.